Find a Western Exterminator near you

 Yellow jacket nests are mainly built in the ground; however, you may also find nesting sites in hollowed out trees, under eaves, in attics, and in wall voids.

-As social insects, a yellow jackets colony is made up of a queen, males (for mating) and sterile female workers.
+As social insects, a yellow jacket colony is made up of a queen, males (for mating), and sterile female workers.
 A colony may contain 1,000 or more workers.
 Workers will protect their nest aggressively, attacking anything that is perceived to be a threat.

 Yellow jackets seen buzzing around your property does not necessarily indicate that you have a nest on your property.
 However, it does indicate that there is one nearby and that something has gotten their attention.
 Whether it is other insects, colorful clothing, perfume, sugary drinks, or grilled foods—they are either foraging or scavenging.